 Q & A on Sales and Use Taxes for a New Business

-This Informational Publication has been superseded by IP 92(1.3)
+This Informational Publication has been modified and superseded by IP 92(1.4)

 Although most Connecticut residents are familiar with the fact that the state has a sales tax, very few people know much about the tax.
 Lack of knowledge can be costly for the owner of a small business.
 State law requires businesses to collect sales tax in exchange for the privilege of doing business in Connecticut.
 A firm that fails to collect the tax can lose its permit to do business in Connecticut.
 Basic information is provided in this publication to help firms avoid the most obvious and potentially costly errors.